Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Water & Purification

-Carry adequate water plus purification method (filter, tablets, or UV sterilizer) for refilling from natural sources on longer hikes.
+Carry adequate water plus purification method (filter or tablets) for refilling from natural sources on longer hikes.

 Even clear mountain streams can contain harmful bacteria - always purify natural water sources.